Table of Contents

-Why diode is called a non linear device?
+In this article, readers will come to know why the diode is considered as a non-linear device.
 As we all know diode: a non linear semiconductor device that is used to conduct the current in only one direction.
 Its the basic circuit element in electronics (where we study the controlled motion of electrons).
 It is designed using two semiconductor materials: p-type and n-type.
 The junction where these two material intersect is called the pn junction.
 The other name of pn junction is depletion region as it is depleted of free electrons.

 How conduction occurs in diode?